MaoYuwei/SSC_prediction_framework/README.md

 ### SSC_predictor

 This is the code for the webtool.

-main.py includes the main code for ssc prediction.
+- main.py includes the main code for ssc prediction.

 ## Running the code
 If you want to predict a stress-strain curve using this framework, please change the parameters (ox and oy) in function `do_prediction` in ssc_pred.py.
 Then, run `python ssc_pred.py`.
 The output stress-strain curve file is image.jpg.

 ## Developer Team
-The code was developed by Vishu Gupta from the [CUCIS](http://cucis.ece.northwestern.edu/index.html) group at the Electrical and Computer Engineering Department at Northwestern University.
+The code was developed by Yuwei Mao from the [CUCIS](http://cucis.ece.northwestern.edu/index.html) group at the Electrical and Computer Engineering Department at Northwestern University.

 ## Publication
 1. Mao, Yuwei, Shahriyar Keshavarz, Vishu Gupta, Andrew CE Reid, Wei-keng Liao, Alok Choudhary, and Ankit Agrawal.
 "Ai for learning deformation behavior of a material: predicting stress-strain curves 4000x faster than simulations."
 In 2023 International Joint Conference on Neural Networks (IJCNN), pp. 1-8.
 IEEE, 2023.[PDF](https://ieeexplore.ieee.org/abstract/document/10191138)